Caryocolum laceratella

 Caryocolum laceratella is a moth of the family Gelechiidae.
 It is found in Slovenia and Italy.

 The length of the forewings is 7.5-8.5 mm.
-The forewings are whitish, mottled with ochre-brown.
-There are two black stripes, irregularly extended from the fold towards the costa near the base and first quarter.
 Adults have been recorded on wing from late July to mid-September.

 Pupae have been found from the end of August to mid-September close to Moehringia ciliata, which is possibly the host plant.